chriskrycho/v5.chriskrycho.com/site/pages/cv.md

 [tm]: https://github.com/chriskrycho/true-myth
 *[API]: application programming interface

-True Myth is largely [complete][stable-libraries], with a full set of features and [extensive documentation][tm-docs].
-I continue to maintain and expand the library with additional helpers and tooling as TypeScript has supported more capabilities.
-I have also supported [early efforts to translate the library to C^♯^][tm-C#].
+True Myth is largely [complete][stable-libraries], with a full set of features and [extensive documentation][tm-docs], though we continue to maintain and expand the library with additional helpers and tooling as TypeScript has supported more capabilities.

 [stable-libraries]: https://v4.chriskrycho.com/2018/stable-libraries.html
 [tm-docs]: https://true-myth.js.org/